terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/Authentication.txt

 .. note::

-  \ `It is already set in WEB-INF/views/common/include.jsp when using TERASOLUNA Server Framework for Java (5.x) sample <https://github.com/terasolunaorg/terasoluna-gfw-web-blank>`_\ .
+  It is already set in WEB-INF/views/common/include.jsp when using \ `TERASOLUNA Server Framework for Java (5.x) template <https://github.com/terasolunaorg/terasoluna-gfw-web-blank>`_\ .

 | An example of using JSP for displaying authentication is as follows: